Craig Dolby

-Craig Russ Dolby (born 31 March 1988 in Melton Mowbray, Leicestershire, England) is a British racing driver.
+Craig Russ Dolby (born 31 March 1988 in Melton Mowbray, Leicestershire, England) is a British racing driver and stunt driver.
 He has raced in Formula Renault series around the world for most of his career, winning the Formula Renault 1.6 Belgium championship in 2006.

-Since 2008 he has raced in the Superleague Formula and has raced for R.S.C.
+Since 2008, Dolby has raced in the Superleague Formula and has raced for R.S.C.
 Anderlecht in the 2008 season and Tottenham Hotspur in the 2009 season.

-As of 2019, Dolby worked as a stunt driver on movie sets on major film productions.
+Dolby has also worked as a stunt driver on movie sets on major film productions.
 He had the opportunity to pursue that career through a contact he met in the Superleague paddock.
+He featured in F1 (2025), starring Brad Pitt.